The Desires of Our Hearts

 Psalms 61 (author of melody unknown)

 It is always about what He is teaching us.
+What is the lesson here?
 It is all good because that is Who He is.
 If we always had light, we would not know about our Lord being in the darkness with us.
 Whatever His answers are to the desires in our hearts, He has us covered.
 There’s not one of us who escapes God’s dealings in the midst of His blessings.
 This shows we belong to Him.
 We learn the lessons through the path of processing that He plans for us.

 Our hearts are eventually so changed that the peaceable fruit of righteousness becomes apparent through it all.
 May we encourage each other on the way!